 Secondly, some new candidates produced by adding mv offset to the first candidate will be added to the list before default zero candidates.
 The offset method can be simply clarified as the below Table.
+At most, four candidates are added.
 The total candidate number keep unchanged.